 The Do-Win Classic Lifters are only sold in men’s sizes, but Rogue’s website has a corresponding women’s size chart.

 Can you run in the Do-Win Classic Lifters?

 Not if you want them to last!
 These are weightlifting shoes and should only be worn for that.
-If you need a shoe for cross training or running, get a running shoe.
+If you cross-training shoes or running shoes, get a running shoe.
 You could wear the Do-Win for some powerlifting movements, of course.